utsa-asc/college-dls/components/02-components/04-profile/01-profile-card/profile-card.readme.md

 - Blue (Alt): blue background with white name and white regular text

 ## Media Requirements
 - Profile Card Image:  The headshot image of the person in the profile card.
-Our standard headshot image size is 450px (width) by 600px (height)
+Our standard headshot image size is 450px (width) by 600px (height), 72 ppi (pixels per inch) jpeg or png.
+    - Image should be no larger and 300kb (kilobytes)

 ## Copy Requirements
 A profile card consists of the following elements: